Newsletter 23/06/2025: Term 2, Week 10

 WELLBEING

-Thursday 3/7 Last Day of term
+Thursday 3/7 Last Day of Term - Winter Woolies Day

 Friday 4/7 School Closure Day - Staff PD